hornang/nautograf/README.md

 ## Background

-Nautical maps have historically not been given much attention to by open source or web technology.
-Nautical navigation is indeed a niche for the average consumer that mostly navigates cities and roads.
-As a result nautical chart technology is lagging years behind land based services such as Google Maps and OpenStreetMap.
+Historically, electronic nautical charts have not received significant attention from open source or web technology communities.
+Nautical navigation, being a niche area compared to urban and road navigation, has led to a lag in technological advancements in nautical charting when compared to popular services like Google Maps and OpenStreetMap.

-Access to free nautical map data is also still quite limited and depends on authorities' willingness to provide map data to the public.
-The lack of free public nautical data creates a burden for non-profit research and innovation at sea.
+Access to free nautical chart data remains limited, often relying on authorities' willingness to share map data with the public.
+This scarcity of freely available nautical data poses challenges for non-profit research and innovation within this area.

-The only fully featured open source navigation tool for nautical maps today is [OpenCPN](https://www.opencpn.org).
-To resolve the lack of map data OpenCPN vendors in 2013 created the o-charts.org store where you can buy charts in OpenCPN's custom charts format. o-charts receive data from hydrographic offices and adds an end user encryption that gets decrypted in the closed source part of the OpenCPN's plugin [o-charts_pi](https://github.com/bdbcat/o-charts_pi) (previously called oesenc_pi).
+Currently, the primary open source navigation tool for nautical maps is [OpenCPN](https://www.opencpn.org).
+To address the lack of readily available vector chart data, the creators of OpenCPN established the o-charts.org store in 2013.
+This store offers charts in OpenCPN's proprietary format, sourced from hydrographic offices.
+The o-charts incorporate end-user encryption that is decrypted within the closed-source component of OpenCPN's plugin, previously known as oesenc_pi and now as [o-charts_pi](https://github.com/bdbcat/o-charts_pi).